Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: Quantifying measurement dependence

 \subsection{Comparison and discussion on implications of different measurement dependent LRHV inequalities}

 In this section, we check for the allowed values of measurement dependence parameter $l$ to ensure nonlocality of quantum behaviors that are used to obtain randomness.

-Consider the behavior in Table \ref{table:AMPTltedBellMaxViolation} that violates the AMP tilted Bell inequality~\eqref{TBI}.
-In the limit of $\alpha \rightarrow \infty,$ close to two bits of randomness can be obtained from this behavior by violating the AMP tilted Bell inequality~\cite{acin2012randomness}.
-For this behavior, the PRBLG MDL inequality~\eqref{MDLeq12} reduces to
+Consider the quantum behavior in Table \ref{table:AMPTltedBellMaxViolation} that violates the AMP tilted Bell inequality~\eqref{TBI}.
+In the limit of $\alpha \rightarrow \infty$, close to two bits of randomness can be obtained from such a behavior by violating the AMP tilted Bell inequality~\cite{acin2012randomness}.
+For the quantum behavior in Table \ref{table:AMPTltedBellMaxViolation}, the PRBLG MDL inequality~\eqref{MDLeq12} reduces to